-B. Numerical Methods and Parameters
+B. Numerical methods and parameters

-Our simulation platform is the Chaste (Cancer, Heart and Soft Tissue Environment) software ^{19,24,25}, a finite element code for the diffusion of the electrical potentials, and the Rudy model LR126 for the ionic currents, augmented with an electroporation current, and further augmented (LR-A27) for enhanced numerical stability, a feature needed for modeling of electroporation.
+Our simulation platform is the Chaste (Cancer, Heart and Soft Tissue Environment) software, a finite element code for the diffusion of the electrical potentials, and the Rudy model LR1 for the ionic currents, augmented with an electroporation current, and further augmented (LR-A) for enhanced numerical stability, a feature needed for modeling of electroporation.
 The finite element code is supported by a mesh adapted to the boundary of the cardiac tissue.

-The rabbit model28, used here and in ref.2, is taken from the Chaste web site.
-The raw data has a resolution of $45 \times 43 \times 36$ microns11, so that analysis of structures finer than 100 microns is problematic.
-An algorithm, apparently new, constructs outer blood vessel walls from a given inner wall, see supplementary materials item 6 of the methods section.
+The rabbit model, used here and in Ref.
+2, is taken from the Chaste web site.
+The raw data have a resolution of $45 \times 43 \times 36 \ \mu m$ , so that analysis of structures finer than 100 $\mu m$ is problematic.
+An algorithm, apparently new, constructs outer blood vessel walls from a given inner wall; see supplementary material item 6\ of Sec.
+II.
 In the present study, the algorithm was applied to the construction of the outer arterial wall only.

 The finite element mesh has a total of about 42M elements.
 The mesh is not uniform, with larger mesh elements in the bath.
-Within the cardiac tissue, the average of tetrahedron

-Publishing length is 124 microns.
-For the heart surface triangles, including blood vessel walls, the average edge length is 114 microns.
+Within the cardiac tissue, the average of the tetrahedron edge length is 124 $\mu$ m.
+For the heart surface triangles, including blood vessel walls, the average edge length is 114 $\mu$ m.

-Blood vessels as small as 50 microns in radius are resolved in this mesh.
-The visualization mesh (blood vessels only) of Fig. 1, right, is identical to the simulation mesh.
+Blood vessels as small as 50 $\mu$ m in radius are resolved in this mesh.
+The visualization mesh (blood vessels only) of Fig. 1 (right) is identical to the simulation mesh.